ManspergerMichael/Pizza-Pizzaz/README.md

 # Pizza-Pizzaz
-My personal front-end project that I plan to show to the owner of Pizza Pizzaz.
-I am colaborating with an artist who will provide artwork for the final product.
+Proof of consept for a design for a website for Pizza Pizzaz.

+So far I have a basic wireframe with navigation and basic styles.

+Setup:
+Unzip the directory and then open index.html.

 Using: HTML, CSS, JavaScript, jQuery, Bootstrap 4